gitee2github/docs/docs/en/docs/Administration/basic-configuration.md

 $ timedatectl list-timezones
 ```

-To change the current time zone, run the following command as the user  **root**.
+To change the current time zone, run the following command as the **root** user.
 In the command,  _time\_zone_  indicates the time zone to be set.
-Change it based on the site requirements.
+Change it as required.

 ```
 # timedatectl set-timezone time_zone
 ```

-Imagine you want to identify which time zone is closest to your present location while you are in Asia.
-You can check that by listing all available time zones in Asia with the following command:
+Assume that you want to identify which time zone is the closest to your present location while you are in Asia, check that by listing all available time zones in Asia with the following command:

 ```
 # timedatectl list-timezones | grep Asia